-Student of Andhra Pradesh Board will have already learnt about air and water pollution in previous classes.
-In class 9 they will specifically learn about soil pollution, its causes and effects.
-AP Board class 9 Biology chapter 10 also covers topics like;
+Student of Andhra Pradesh Board will have already learned about air and water pollution in previous classes.
+In Class 9, they will specifically learn about soil pollution, its causes and effects.
+AP Board Class 9 Biology Chapter 10 also covers topics like;

 - Formation of Soil

 - Properties of Soil

 The formation of soil is mostly a long and complex process.
 As per records, soil formation takes about 100 to 10,000 years and are mostly driven by a lot of factors like topography, living organisms, climate, and types of parent material.

 Soil properties are classified into three types, namely physical, chemical and biological properties of the soil.
 Soil comprises minerals, organic matter, water and air.
 The composition and proportion of these components greatly influence soil physical properties.
 Chemical properties mainly deal with pH level or the level of acidity or alkalinity of a soil.
 The biological aspect deals with all the diverse living organisms that are found in the soil.

 Soil fertility is defined as the capacity of the soil to hold water and nutrients and supply them to plants, when they need them.
 Notably, soil fertility is totally independent of the direct application of nutrients.